microsoft/kunlun/README.md

 ### Plan the infrastructure

-Now we need to convert this Kunlun spec into something that can be used to deploy the infrastrcuture required. the `plan_infra` command will do this:
+Now we need to convert this Kunlun spec into something that can be used to deploy the infrastructure required.
+The `plan_infra` command will do this:

 ```